cisco/mindmeld/source/userguide/kb.rst

       ...
   ]

-The difference between the two cases is only in how MindMeld handles the search query.
-Internally, while the ranking algorithm remains the same for both cases, the features extracted for ranking is different and is optimized to handle long text passages rather than keyword phrases.
+The difference between a structured knowledge base and an unstructured one is in how MindMeld handles the search query.
+Internally, while the ranking algorithm remains the same for both cases, the features extracted for ranking are different and are optimized to handle long text passages rather than keyword phrases.

 To search the knowledge base for the answer to a policy question, we will use the :meth:`get()` API as before with one small modification.
 We specify that the query is against unstructured text by setting the ``query_type`` parameter to `text` (by default the ``query_type`` is set to `keyword`).